seanfisk/emacs-prelude/TIPS.md

   works.
 * Use `M-x finder-list-keywords` to get a list of keywords that can be used in Emacs Lisp file headers.
+* Use directory variables by creating a `.dir-locals.el` file.
 * Use registers and bookmarks
 * When rebuilding the config for Aquamacs, you can...
     * Check progress by looking at the **Window** menu.
 There should be a bunch of `*-autoloads.el` open.
 As long as those keep opening, it's going good.
 When a backtrace buffer appears, it started failing.